cRamos71/owareMIPS/README.md

 # MIPS Assembly - OWARE Game

 This repository contains the source code for an implementation of the OWARE game in MIPS Assembly.
-It serves as an educational project aimed at reinforcing core MIPS programming concepts through a fun, interactive application.
+It serves as an educational project aimed at reinforcing core MIPS programming concepts.

 ---